 Hence, there is a commitment to strengthen and further develop ERA gender equality policies at European as well as national level and to integrate gender equality objectives in new policy instruments like the Pact for R&I, the ERA Scoreboard or the ERA Governance.
-E.g. the discussion for the new ERA governance will be held in the framework of the ERA Forum for Transition, which is a working group of the European Commission that met for the first time in February 2021.
-Specifically, the 2021 Forum is working on the following topics: Pact for R&I (key principles and values for R&I in Europe, priority areas for ERA Actions, common approaches for the implementation of specific objectives), ERA Governance, ERA Pilot Actions, ERA Policy Agenda, ERA Scoreboard).4
+E.g. the discussion for the new ERA governance will be held in the framework of the ERA Forum for Transition, which is a working group of the European Commission that met for the first time in

-The following countries currently have observer status: Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, North Macedonia, Georgia, Iceland, Israel, Moldova, Montenegro, Norway, Serbia, Switzerland, Turkey, and Ukraine.
+2 The following countries currently have observer status: Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, North Macedonia, Georgia, Iceland, Israel, Moldova, Montenegro, Norway, Serbia, Switzerland, Turkey, and Ukraine.

-For a summary of the discussion see: https://genderaction.eu/wp-content/uploads/2021/07/PR_DeepeningERA_Through_Gender_Equality.pdf
+3 For a summary of the discussion see: https://genderaction.eu/wp- content/uploads/2021/07/PR_DeepeningERA_Through_Gender_Equality.pdf